 The Open University’s ‘Leading in a Digital Age’ report has found a clear link between business performance and leaders who are equipped to manage digital change.

-Based on a survey of 950 CTOs and senior leaders within UK organisations, the report found that 88% of leaders who had received digital training in the past year went on to report organisational growth, compared with just 49% who had not received any training.
+Based on a survey of 950 CTOs and senior leaders within UK organisations, the report found that 88% of leaders who attended digital training courses in the past year went on to report organisational growth, compared with just 49% who had not received any digital skills training.

 The benefits of senior digital skills development go even further.
 Leaders who invested in digital skills training are experiencing:

 However, many leaders questioned admit they still lack the requisite skills to manage in the digital age.
 Nearly half (47%) say they could do more to address their own digital skills deficit and 78% acknowledge they’d benefit from more digital training.
 Encouragingly 83% of leaders and managers who received digital training felt more inclined to encourage colleagues to undergo similar courses.
 This helps digitally savvy leaders create a culture of lifelong learning throughout the organisation.

 The report reveals that when the development of digital skills is led from the top through investing in learning and development, organisations are well placed to address the challenges and take advantage of opportunities in the digital age.